skycoin/hardware-wallet/README.md

 ## Overview

-This folder provides a firmware implementing skycoin features, and tools to test it.
+This repo contains the firmware and bootloader for the Skywallet as well as tools to test and develop for the Skywallet.

-The firmware itself is under [tiny-firmware](https://github.com/SkycoinProject/hardware-wallet/tree/master/tiny-firmware) folder.
+The firmware can be found in [/tiny-firmware](https://github.com/SkycoinProject/hardware-wallet/tree/master/tiny-firmware).
-The firmware had been copied and modified from [this repository](https://github.com/trezor/trezor-mcu).
+The firmware has been modified from [Trezor](https://github.com/trezor/trezor-mcu).

-The [skycoin-api](https://github.com/SkycoinProject/hardware-wallet/tree/master/skycoin-api) folder contains the definition of the functions implementing the skycoin features.
+The [skycoin-api](https://github.com/SkycoinProject/hardware-wallet/tree/master/skycoin-api) folder contains the definition of the functions implementing the Skycoin features.

-The [skycoin-hw-cli](https://github.com/SkycoinProject/hardware-wallet-go/releases) defines golang functions that communicate with the firmware.
+The [Skywallet Go CLI](https://github.com/SkycoinProject/hardware-wallet-go/releases) defines Golang functions that communicate with the firmware/bootloader.

-There is also a [javascript API](https://github.com/SkycoinProject/hardware-wallet-js/).

-Follow up [the wiki](https://github.com/SkycoinProject/hardware-wallet/wiki/Hardware-wallet-project-advancement) to keep track of project advancement.

 ## FAQ